tue-robotics/ed/README.md

 * The *sensor_integration* module enables **object updates**: using data from a depth sensor such as the Kinect, positions of known objects, such as pieces of furniture, can be updated.
 This allows the robot to successfully interact with its environment, even if the world model specified by the user contains errors.
 * The *sensor_integration* module also enables **object segmentation**: the geometrical knowledge about the world enables fast, reliable and efficient object segmentation.
 This enables the robot to "find all objects on top of the table" or "inside the cabinet".
 * Though not yet released, ED has modules for **real-time, on-line generation of costmaps** that can be used directly by existing **navigation modules** such as [MoveBase](http://wiki.ros.org/move_base).
 Whenever the world model representation changes, the costmaps will instantly reflect the change.
 * ED can be visualized using a **web-based GUI**.
-This enables users to monitor the state of the world using a large variety of systems, including PC's, smart phones and tables.
+This enables users to monitor the state of the world using a large variety of systems, including PC's, smart phones and tablets.

 ![](https://cdn.rawgit.com/tue-robotics/ed/master/docs/images/wm.svg)
 *ED Overview*